NCAR/ccpp-framework/doc/constituents_overhaul.md

 immediate consumer).
 This is a transient migration shim — see `doc/auto_clone_constituents.md` for the full reference and removal procedure.
-It is single-instance only and explicitly flagged so future capgen-ng work is *not* expected to keep it indefinitely.
-The reform proposals in §6–§8 below are unchanged by the shim's existence: capgen-ng's chosen architecture is still explicit registration.
+It is single-instance only and explicitly flagged so future capgen work is *not* expected to keep it indefinitely.
+The reform proposals in §6–§8 below are unchanged by the shim's existence: capgen's chosen architecture is still explicit registration.

 ### 2.4 Per-instance state